THE PIECE wrote -

 “I learned that I can be open to people no matter what.
 I can relate to them in some way.
 Whether that be race, age, gender, religion, sexual orientation, or feeling something they have felt before.”

-From the Board of Directors of The Piece, the home of Camp Odyssey:
+From the Board of Directors of THE PIECE, the home of Camp Odyssey:

-Your money goes directly to the youth!
+Your money goes directly to the youths' experiences!

 Thank you so much for joining us in creating a just and equitable society, where individuals are respected as human beings, and where we can all live without fear.
 Your contribution sends a message of peace & inclusion, and you stand in good company alongside allies such as: